Truck Service Center

 View this message in Spanish

-As you know, for nearly two years, all Class 8 Drayage Trucks seeking entry onto any Port of NY & NJ Marine Terminal have been required to be registered in the Drayage Truck Registry (DTR) in electronic format via the PortTruckPass (PTP) website and have a valid RFID tag properly mounted on the vehicle.
-Beginning Monday, July 13, 2015, all container terminals will be strictly enforcing all program requirements.
+For nearly two years, all Class 8 Drayage Trucks seeking entry onto any Port of NY & NJ Marine Terminal have been required to be registered in the Drayage Truck Registry (DTR) in electronic format via the PortTruckPass (PTP) website and have a valid RFID tag properly mounted on the vehicle.
+Since Monday, July 13, 2015, all container terminals have been strictly enforcing all program requirements.

 As a reminder:

 - Each unique vehicle (VIN/License Plate) must have just one (1) RFID tag associated with it in the DTR and each RFID tag must only be associated with one (1) unique vehicle (VIN/License Plate).